For Parents

 Practical tips for distinguishing a migraine from a tension-type headache

-The headache diary is also a good way to distinguish the two types of headaches.
+Using a headache diary is also a good way to distinguish the two types of headaches.

-2. A child can have both tension-type headaches and migraines!
+A child can have both tension-type headaches and migraines!
 But recognizing that there are two different types of headaches is necessary to properly diagnose and treat them.

-Tension-type headache and migraine treatment
+Treatments for tension-type headache and migraine

 Medication overuse headache

-You can read more about the individual headache types on the children’s pages!
-There, you can also watch a short video summarizing the most important information about tension-type headaches and migraines.
+There, you can also watch a short video summarizing key information about tension-type headaches and migraines.

-Support for headaches
+Support for managing headaches

 • Distraction is particularly helpful for tension-type headaches.
 This is because the brain’s perception of pain can be altered.
 Distraction draws attention away from the pain, activating other areas of the brain instead.
 As a result, your child perceives their pain less strongly!